-Why Inclusion in Special Education Is Insufficient and Why Parents Should Demand More
+What Is Inclusion in Special Education?
+Why Parents Should Demand More

 Some States Remain in the Dark Ages When It Comes to Special Education

-When our family moved to Central Oregon – escaping the traffic, crowds, and high prices in the Bay Area – we left something of immense value: high quality special education services for our young son with autism.
+When our family moved to Central Oregon – escaping the traffic, crowds, and high prices in the Bay Area – we left something of immense value: high quality special education services for our autistic son.
 We had no idea Oregon (like many other states) remains in the Dark Ages when it comes to early intervention support such as speech and occupational therapies.
 The help that's given routinely in the Golden State is unavailable here – considered too costly and too questionable.

 California Understands Early Intervention Services Are An Investment, Saving Money in the Long Run

 They Drank the Kool-Aid, Making Them Believe That Inclusion Is the Be-All and End-All in Special Education

 Most frustrating is Oregon's asinine insistence that inclusion is the one and only solution for all issues in specials education – autism, ADHD, Down's Syndrome, or anything else under the sun.
 When speaking with professionals in special education, it's as if they all attended the same Saturday morning workshop where they got indoctrinated into the cult of inclusion – reciting by rote its benefits and never questioning its enormous limitations.
 They drank the Kool-Aid and all rational thought is gone.